kaylagordon/birthday-calendar-ui/README.md

 ### Set Up

 1. Clone down this repo.
+(Do not Fork!)
+2. `cd` into the directory.
+3. Run `npm install` to install dependencies for the repo.
+4. Run `npm start` to start up your React server.
-2. On GitHub, create a new, empty, **private** repository and name it something like 'turing-birthdays-fe'.
+5. On GitHub, create a new, empty, **private** repository and name it something like 'turing-birthdays-fe'.
-3. By the end of the assessment, update the current remote (origin) and point it at the new URL of the repository you just created on GitHub.
-You can read how to do this [here](https://help.github.com/en/articles/changing-a-remotes-url).
-(Hint: Remove the current remote repository, then add the new one.)
-Once you've updated the remote, you should be able to push up to that repo after you have at least one commit.
+6. Update the current remote (origin) and point it at the new URL of the repository you just created on GitHub.
+You can read how to do this [here](https://help.github.com/en/articles/changing-a-remotes-url) or follow the steps below:
-4. Run `npm install` to install dependencies for the repo.
-5. Run `npm start` to start up your React server.
+7. Remove the current remote repo by running `git remote rm origin`.
+8. Add your new remote origin by running `git remote add origin git@github.com:<user_name>/<repo_name>.git`
+9. After you've made a commit, you should be able to push up to your new repo using `git push -u origin main`

 ### Expectations